mabotkin/orienteering/README.md

 ## Configuration

 In the file "rooms.txt", list all room numbers to be used in the generation.
-This can be sequential or out of order.
+This can be sequential or out of order - they will be in order before scrambling.

 In the file "ans.txt", list the answers to questions in correct order so the program can generate mappings between answers and room numbers.